madliani/portfolio/README.md

 ![Built with TypeScript](https://img.shields.io/badge/Built_with-TypeScript-2d79c7?labelColor=5b5b5b&style=flat)

 This is the source code for my personal portfolio site.
 The site includes 4
-pages: Home, About, Portfolio, & Contact.
+pages: Home, About, Portfolio.
 The `Home` page displays my social links.
 Visitors can download a copy of my resume from the `About` page.
 The `Portfolio` page hosts some of the projects I have built in my free time.
-You can get in touch with me by filling out the form on the `Contact` page.
+You can get in touch with me by sending mail.

 ## Deployed Application